 How to Seal Mylar Bags

 If you can afford it, buy an impulse sealer for your Mylar bags.
 This is the surest way to get an adequate seal.

-Many people get by using hair straighteners for sealing their Mylar food bags though.
-You just have to be very careful that you’ve made a full seal.
+Many people get by using hair straighteners for sealing their Mylar food bags, though.
+You just have to be careful that you’ve made a complete seal.